Documentation

 Scoring criteria

-Each passing organization record is evaluated on 13 completeness criteria for a maximum of 100 points.
-The rubric now gives less credit to basic identity fields and more weight to harder-to-fake credibility signals like website resolution, location, and visual/profile completeness.
-The authenticity gate runs first, validation notes are informational only, and labels stay attached to the organization record URI.
+Each organization record is evaluated on 13 completeness criteria for a maximum of 100 completeness points, plus a configurable actor-PDS trust bonus.
+The rubric gives less credit to basic identity fields and more weight to harder-to-fake credibility signals like website resolution, location, and visual/profile completeness.
+Hard test signals override the score to likely-test; validation notes are informational only, and labels stay attached to the organization record URI.

 | Criterion | Description | Max pts |